 Strategic Workforce Planning For Veterinary Hospitals

-The Society of Human Resource describes workforce planning as the following: Workforce planning is the process an organization uses to analyze its workforce and determine the steps it must take to prepare for future staffing needs.
-To effectively build a hospital team for sustainable growth, workforce planning may start a year in advance and with ongoing reviews of workforce needs.
-Typically, when a hospital is fully staffed, leaders get comfortable and do not plan for change.
-Change is inevitable; for example, associates have families, step down from FT to PT, move, or find another job.
+The Society of Human Resources describes workforce planning as the following: Workforce planning is the process an organization uses to analyze its workforce and determine the steps it must take to prepare for future staffing needs.
+To effectively build a hospital team for sustainable growth, workforce planning may start a year in advance with ongoing reviews of workforce needs.
+When a hospital is fully staffed, leaders get comfortable and do not plan for change.
+However, change is inevitable; for example, associates who have families step down from FT to PT, move, or find another job.
 Additionally, if you plan to increase your pet count, you must plan to hire enough staff to meet the need.

 Replacement “Those at Risk”

 Take inventory of those who are at risk of leaving your practice.
 You should review this with your hospital administrator periodically.
-Additionally, have an ongoing conversation with your team to gauge how they are doing.
+Additionally, have an ongoing conversation with your team to gauge their performance.
 Risk assessments are imperative to help you uncover whether your associate is at low, medium, or high risk of leaving.
-Some key indicators of increased risk include but is not limited to the following:
+Some key indicators of increased risk include but are not limited to the following:

 - Associate disengagement